The Best Content Marketing Tips: 6 Trends Niche Marketers Need To Conquer

 Video today is what blogging was 7-8 years ago.
 Those who start today will be far ahead of their competitors in just a few years.

-Facebook is already predicting the end of the written word, and hinting at becoming a video-only platform in near future.
+Facebook is already predicting the end of the written word, and hinting at becoming a video-only platform in the near future.

 In my opinion (and according to other credible voices), the written word isn’t going anywhere soon, but it’s certainly conceding ground to visual content faster than ever before.